shikhar42/nd00333_AZMLND_C2/README.md

 ### 3. Enable Logging

-Now, the next step is to enable logging.
-Here, we will enable the application insights of the deployed model so that it can be consumed.
-To enable application insights, I have added "service.update(enable_app_insights=True)" this statement to my code.
+NWe choose the best model for deployment and enable "Authentication" while deploying the model using Azure Container Instance (ACI).
+The executed code in logs.py enables Application Insights.
+"Application Insights enabled" is disabled before executing logs.py.

 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/4.%20Application%20Insights%202..PNG?raw=true "Insights")

-Next, we can see that the url is available
+Next, from the following screenshot, we can see that the applications insights are enabled and we have a url.

 ![Alt text](https://github.com/shikhar42/nd00333_AZMLND_C2/blob/master/4.%20Application%20Insights.PNG?raw=true "Enabled Insights")